18F/api-standards/README.md

 * Modifying existing web pages or web applications to use the API instead of direct access to the database.

 ## Developers Are Your End Users
 Consider developers who will be using your APIs.
 Their path to using your API will include discovery and inital investigation, sample API calls, development and testing, deployment and production usage.
 Consider each of these functions in your documentation, support, and change notification process.
-Consider performing formal [API Usability Testing](### Default to REST
-These standards assuming the APIs will be generally "Restful".
-However, recommendations are also provided for SOAP web services.
-) to understand the developer experience in using your API.
+Consider performing formal API Usability Testing to understand the developer experience in using your API.
+More information about this type of testing is available here: [API Usability Testing](https://pages.18f.gov/API-Usability-Testing/).

 ### Add Your API To The GSA API Directory
-A directory of GSA public APIs is available at [open.gsa.gov/developer](open.gsa.gov/developer/).
+A directory of GSA public APIs is available at [open.gsa.gov/developer](http://open.gsa.gov/developer/).
 You can add your API to this directory by posting an issue or pull request in the [GitHub repository](https://github.com/GSA/open.gsa.gov).

 ### Provide Documentation
 The developer's entry point to your API will likely be the documentation that you provide.
 GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can easily be re-used for your API.

 At a minimum, API documentation should provide:
 * An overview of the contents of the API and the data sources.
 * Production URLs for accessing the API.
+(For public APIs only -- non-public APIs would exclude this.)
 * Required parameters and defaults.
 * A description of the data that is returned.
 * A description of the error codes that are returned, and their meaning.